Always travel with hummus. That’s my advice to new vegans and to anyone trying to eat healthy on the road.

 - Salt to taste

-- Place all ingredients except salt in the blender in the order listed, using the smaller amounts.
+Drain one of the cans of chickpeas.
+Dump both cans (including liquid from one) into the blender.
+Place all remaining ingredients except salt in the blender in the order listed, using the smaller amounts.
 Start the machine on low and increase speed to high.
 Use the Vitamix plunger to break up air pockets and push chickpeas toward the blades, if necessary.
 (Other blenders: Stop and use a spatula to do this.)
-If the mixture is too thick, add additional water a little at a time.
+If the mixture is too thick, add water a tablespoon at a time.
 Turn up to the highest speed and blend for a few seconds until hummus is completely smooth.

 - Stop blender and taste the hummus.
 Add additional seasonings and salt to taste and blend briefly to combine.